Aortic Stenosis in Children

 This condition can be mild, moderate, or severe.

-- Common symptoms are tiredness, poor feeding and weight gain, dizziness, shortness
+Common symptoms are tiredness, trouble feeding and not enough weight gain, dizziness,

 his or her life.